 During my postdoc at Yale, I integrated 3D imaging, digital visualization and computational fluid dynamics to reconstruct the 3D morphology and functional elements of key fossil plant taxa, providing insights into major functional transitions in the evolution of terrestrial plants.

-As a postdoc at Duke, I’m working with Sheila Patek as part of a DOD-funded research team to analyze the biomechanics of the fastest-moving organisms on the planet.
+As a postdoc at Duke, I worked as part of a DOD-funded research team to analyze the biomechanics of the fastest-moving organisms on the planet.
 As ultrafast organismal motion outperforms current engineering capabilities in terms of acceleration, efficiency and repeatability, our findings will be used to design the next generation of ultrafast synthetic systems.